basho/basho_docs/CONTRIBUTING.md

 There are future plans to build a front-matter-linter that would be included in the `rake hugo` task so we can nip certain issues in the bud.
 We don't have that yet, though, and we're not sure when that might happen.
-For now, please be careful when writing new pages or modifying existing ones.
+For now, please be careful when writing new pages or modifying the front matter/location of existing ones.

 #### Primary Content Pages

 This is the default layout for pages.
-Anything that is not the splash page (which already uses a special layout), a downloads page (which requires an expanded set of configurations, see below), or a page in the community section (which requires a reduced set of these configurations, see below), you're probably writing a primary content page.
+Anything that is not the splash page (which already uses a special layout), a downloads page (which requires an expanded set of configurations; see below), or a page in the community section (which requires a reduced set of these configurations; see below), is probably a primary content page.

 <!-- TODO: Link to a description of the directory layout, which should talk
            about how Hugo layouts are selected. -->